din14970/personal-site/content/pages/resume.md

 <h5>Post-doctoral researcher</h5>
 <h6>Max-Planck-Institut für Eisenforschung (MPIE), Germany</h6>
 <p>
 In my current role I focus on establishing FAIR data principles in TEM research community by developing standardized metadata representations and processing pipelines.
-This also involves contributing to open source software projects in the TEM community.
+This also involves contributing to open source software projects in the TEM community by contributing advanced data analysis routines.
 I involved in projects related to the properties of grain boundaries, phase transformations in high entropy alloys, the structure of high entropy carbide, and measuring residual strain in silicon.
-I mentor Ph.D. students particularly on topics related to data analysis, and I support the research group by maintaining a dokuWiki and by managing our collective code base on Gitlab.
+I mentor Ph.D. students particularly on topics related to data analysis, and I support the research group by maintaining a dokuWiki, an eLabFTW instance, and by managing our collective code base on Gitlab.
 </p>
 </div>
 </div>